Symbolize 3D features

 - Click OK.

-- At the top of the Symbology pane, click Primary Symbology.
-Click the cube symbol, and if necessary, open the Layers properties.
+- At the top of the Symbology pane, click the Primary symbology button.
+Click the cube symbol.

 - Expand Position and change X to 50%.